 The certification process typically takes between 45-60 days (and, in some cases, up to 90 days) depending on when the application is submitted and the completeness of supporting documentation.

-Certification is valid for one (1) year and you are required to renew your certification each year.
-It is your responsibility to maintain up-to-date certification annually.
-Your certification expiration date will be listed on your PDF certificate and online MBE profile.
-While your current registered contacts may receive a courtesy notification warning that your certification is due to expire, PSWMSDC is not responsible for ensuring that an MBE gets recertified.
+Certification is valid is valid for one (1) year.
+You are required to renew each year.
+You can find the date that your certification expires on your electronic certificate or online profile.
+You will receive notification that your certification is about to expire, but PSWMSDC is not responsible for ensuring that an MBE gets recertified.
 Recertification remains the sole responsibility of each MBE.
 We recommend that you start the renewal process sixty (60) to ninety (90) days before your expiration deadline.
 Please allow for four (4) weeks of processing time.
 Learn more about the Certification Renewal process.

 Any applicant whose certification application is denied may reapply after one (1) year.
 You will be required to submit information and documents that reflect a change in status and resolve the issues or circumstances that resulted in your initial denial.